A Special Look into Arabic Localization

 Even so, we are all able to understand it, whether written or spoken, but it’s not used for variable communication and we don't recommend using it for TV and social media advertisements unless you wish to promote your product or service in a formal way.

 A real example of social media ads is for Pepsi on Instagram.
 The written content in the design on the right-hand side was published on the Pepsi Egyptian page on Instagram, whereas the text written in the photo is written in the Egyptian dialect.
-Note that the content written in the photo published on the Pepsi Saudi Arabia page is in a gulf-based Saudi Arabia dialect, whereas the video is in an Egyptian dialect on the Egyptian page is in a gulf-based dialect on the Pepsi Saudi Arabia page.
+Note that the content written in the photo published on the Pepsi Saudi Arabia page is in a gulf-based Saudi Arabia dialect, whereas the video is in an Egyptian dialect on the Egyptian page is in a gulf-based dialect on the

 We have also come across companies that wish to localize their TV and social media advertisements into MSA, but we recommend the country's own dialect as this makes it easier to get the attention of the desired targeted market segment, as mentioned before.